masterajima/Mvc-paperapp/README.md

 Time for the fun part!!
 Adding Styles!!

 -- 7:45PM --
-added link to my zippers page to the home screen of my web app instead of products displaying in a table, they now display in divs!! these divs contain all information of the product, and are displayed 3 in a row the footer is now dimgrey
+added link to my paper page to the home screen of my web app instead of products displaying in a table, they now display in divs!! these divs contain all information of the product, and are displayed 3 in a row the footer is now dimgrey